 It is important to address the fact that there is some ambiguity when it comes to calling a bird an Amazon parrot.
-The term is actually used to cover roughly 30 different species within the parrot family.
+The term is used to cover roughly 30 different species within the parrot family.
 Here’s a rundown of some of the common Amazon varieties people enjoy as pets:

 - The orange-winged Amazon will go through a hormonal stage called bluffing as it reaches sexual maturity.
 This stage can be a challenge because Amazons will often become aggressive.
 You will have to determine if you can handle this challenge.